-Particularly striking in the projection of changes in age cohorts in the market area over the next five years are the gains estimated across all four income categories in the age 55 to 74 cohorts, while the age category 45 to 54, typically a population segment at peak earning capacity, would lose households in all categories of income selected above, except for those making over \$108,000 per year.
+Particularly striking is the projection of changes in age cohorts in the market area over the next five years: the greatest gains across all four income categories are estimated to be in the age 55 to 74 cohorts, while the age category 45 to 54, typically a population segment at peak earning capacity, would lose households in all categories of income selected above, except for those making over \$108,000 per year.
 The age cohort 24 to 34 is projected to also have strong increases in the upper income categories.

 Households with incomes of over \$72,000 can afford \$1,800 a month rents; those with incomes over \$84,000 can afford \$2,100 a month rents.
-These households are projected to lose their relative share of the overall population in the age 45 to 54 cohort over the next five years.
+These households are projected to lose population in the age 45 to 54 cohort over the next five years.

-These projections, if they prove to be accurate, provide an indication between 2018 and 2023 there will be increasing numbers of households in each age category, except for the 45 to 54 age group, able to afford market rents that could support new construction or rehabilitation.
-Households in the income category over \$108,000 - who could afford rents up to \$2,700 per month - increase in all age categories, indicating a future demand for high quality rental housing for a variety of lifestyles.
+These projections, if they prove to be accurate, provide an indication of robust ability to afford reasonable rents, except for the 45 to 54 age group.
+Households in the income category over \$108,000 - who could afford rents up to \$2,700 per month - gain population and households in all age categories, indicating a future demand for high quality rental housing for a variety of lifestyles.